raspberrypilearning/paint-box/en/step_5.md

 Sometimes mistakes happen, so let's add a 'clear' button and an eraser.

 --- task ---
 Add the 'X-block' sprite - you will find it in the library, in the letters section.
-Colour the costume in red.
+Colour the costume in red and make it a little smaller.
 This will become the 'clear' button.

 [[[generic-scratch-sprite-from-library]]]